Rhema University

-In 2004 the Living Word Ministries constituted a planning and Implementation Committee towards the realization of the project.
+In 2004 the Living Word Ministries constituted a planning and Implementation Committee towards starting a Rhema University.
 In 2009 the university received its license to operate as a private university in Nigeria, and admitted its first cohort of students.
+In September 2014, the university graduated its first set of students, and in January 2015 it signed an Equity Investment Agreement with BAU Research and Development and joined its Network of Institutions.